jennywadsworth/geometricMVE/README.md

 ```
 #### Note on providing threshold exceedances directly
-For simplicity, fit.geometric.par and fit.geometric.pwl take the output of fit.thresh and calculate threshold exceedances from that.
-It is also possible to supply threshold exceedances and values directly, which will be needed if they are not calculated via fit.thresh.
-Example syntax for this (in this case using fit.thresh for the threshold calculation):
+For simplicity, `fit.geometric.par` and `fit.geometric.pwl` take the output of fit.thresh and calculate threshold exceedances from that.
+It is also possible to supply threshold exceedances and values directly, which will be needed if they are not calculated via `fit.thresh`.
+Example syntax for this (in this case using `fit.thresh` for the threshold calculation):

 ```
 excind<-r>qr$r0w